arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 After completion of this module, learners will be able to:

-- list three potential applications of machine learning in biomedical science
+- list at least three potential applications of machine learning in biomedical science
-- describe three different statistical problems models can address and how they differ (e.g. prediction, anomoly detection, clustering, dimension reduction)
 - explain the bias-variance tradeoff
-- describe how biases inherent in the data can affect model outcomes and perpetuate inequalities
+- describe three different statistical problems models can address and how they differ (e.g. prediction, anomaly detection, clustering, dimension reduction)
+- describe some potential dangers of working with big data

 @end